wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/AirsimSetupSiddhant.md

 ## AirSim
 1. Open `Developer Command Prompt for VS 2022`
-2. Run the following commands:
+2. Navigate to a directory of your choosing and run the following commands:
 > Note: It is not a good idea to install Airsim in C drive.
 This will cause errors.
 It is recommended to clone in a different drive.
-The first command that follows changes to a D drive but you can change that to a drive of your choosing.
 ```
-D:
 git clone https://github.com/Microsoft/AirSim.git
 cd AirSim
 build.cmd